Anatomizing Deep Learning Inference in Web Browsers: Results of Inference Performance Measurement

-\textbf{Prediction latency variance.} Figure~\ref{fig:inter-latency-distribution} shows the prediction latency variance.
-We exclude setup latency variance because network condition has a significant impact.
-We provide warmup latency variance results in the Appendix (Figure~\ref{fig:warmup-latency-distribution}).
-The prediction latency varies differently among devices.
+The \textit{prediction latency} varies differently among devices.
 Take ResNet50 in the Wasm backend of TF.js as an example, the latency quartiles are 257.6ms, 358.4ms, and 680.9ms.
-The prediction latency variance of all models reaches up to 28.4$\times$.
+The prediction latency variance of all models in the Wasm backend reaches up to 28.4$\times$.
 Such variance mainly derives from hardware capacities.
 We observe that the benchmark score of the lowest-end CPU involved, Core i5 Skylake, is 4.1$\times$ lower than the highest-end CPU, Core i7 Rocket Lake (6,030 vs. 24,673) for one core~\cite{cpu-benchmark}.
-In the WebGL backend in TF.js, the prediction latency quartiles are 77.5ms, 124.3ms, and 225.3ms.
+Moreover, the same kernel can also exhibit different performances on different hardware~\cite{wang2021asymo, chen2018tvm}.
+In the WebGL backend in TF.js, the prediction latency quartiles of ResNet50 are 77.5ms, 124.3ms, and 225.3ms.
 The variance of all models reaches up to 19.4$\times$.
 Such variance also arises from the large device capacity gap.
-We observe that the score of the highest-end GPU in our dataset, Nvidia GTX 2060, is 207.4$\times$ better than the lowest-end Intel HD 530 according to the GPU benchmark~\cite{gpu-benchmark} Since WebGL's limited capacity to harness discrete GPUs, the variance is less pronounced compared to the differences in GPU capacity.
+We observe that the score of the highest-end GPU in our dataset, Nvidia GTX 2060, is 207.4$\times$ better than the lowest-end Intel HD 530 according to the GPU benchmark~\cite{gpu-benchmark}.
+Since WebGL has limited capacity to harness discrete GPUs, the variance is less pronounced compared to the differences in GPU capacity.